-If feels like each day the importance of having business-focused social media accounts, websites and blogs grows.
-These content marketing outlets can have a huge impact on the growth and stability your business, whether you’re self-employed or working for a company.
+It feels like each day the importance of having business-focused social media accounts, websites and blogs grows.
+These content marketing outlets can have a huge impact on the growth and stability of your business, whether you’re self-employed or working for a company.

 So, what does your digital presence say about you?
 If you’re ready for some social media spring cleaning, I have a few ideas to share!

 - Share how to contact you directly, whether it’s by email or a phone number.
 Your clients or customers often want to reach you outside of a messenger service or comment on a social media post.
 If they can’t find contact info easily, they’ll move on.
 I know I have when searching retailer websites.

 - Show and tell about your personal interests.
 This human side makes you more relatable beyond your business.
 It may even open the door to more opportunities.
 I share about going to yoga class often and recently landed a gig writing about men’s yoga.
 Nice!

 - Give readers a look behind-the-scenes.
 Everyone loves to get the inside scoop, see how a product is created or what goes into the service you offer.
 Use your cellphone to shoot a simple video, and upload it.
 It’s OK to break away from the usual posts and do something new!